Muhammad-Ashraf9/PD/C#/C#-Day11.md

 > [!danger] dynamic vs object vs var
 >
-> - both are used to store any type of data
+> - All are used to store any type of data
 > - (can store different types of data at runtime) unlike `var` > `var`: used to store only one type of data once it is assigned
 > - `object` has only the properties of the `object` class (`GetType()`, `ToString()`, `Equals()`, `GetHashCode()`)
 > - the ==compiler== checks the object at compile time(throws exception if the property does not exist)